feldroop/libsais-rs/README.md

 ## Usage

-This crate provides generic builder-like APIs for all of the features listed above.
+This crate provides generic builder-like APIs for the whole functionality listed above.
 The following is a simple example of how to use this library to construct a suffix array in parallel:

 ```rust
 use libsais::{SuffixArrayConstruction, ThreadCount};